Welcome to the new KidsHealth website! See what is new.

 • cold sores (herpes) in a child's mouth

-When should I seek help for my child's hand, foot and mouth disease?
+When to get medical help for hand, foot and mouth disease

 • they haven't been able to drink because of a painful mouth